Archeox: The East Oxford Archaeology & History Project

 Central Oxford is famous as an ancient University city.
 But the history of East Oxford is also fascinating.
 We are looking at Prehistoric sites, Romano-British pottery industries, a medieval leper hospital, civil war defences, and also later development from a farming landscape to housing and industry.
-There is much more yet to be found out about East Oxford’s past.
+Since 2010 we have been doing excavation and geophysics:

 - dealing with all kind of finds, maps and other evidence

 - specialist computer programmes and landscape surveying using the latest equipment.